mpv-player/mpv/.github/ISSUE_TEMPLATE/4_bug_report_build.md

 Upload meson-logs/meson-log.txt or meson setup build output to https://0x0.st/ or attach it to the github issue, and replace this text with a link to it.

-The issue will be closed for ignoring the issue template.
+Without the log file, this issue will be closed for ignoring the issue template.